Superseded - Quarantine for International Arrivals Direction (No. 3)

 A person who is required to quarantine under this Direction:

-must not leave the nominated premises for 14 days commencing on the date of their arrival to Queensland, except:
+must not leave the nominated premises for 14 days, except:

 for the purposes of obtaining essential medical care or essential medical supplies where alternative delivery arrangements to the person are not reasonably practicable; or

 to avoid injury or illness or to escape a risk of harm; or